- 1. Use Google Search

 Start with “search term” and then repeat the process for “topic”.

-Select the filters that are most relevant to your business and niche, and scroll down to the lower part of the page.
+Select the filters that are most relevant to your business and niche, and scroll to the bottom of the page.

 Use the left and right arrows to view all the results, and use the top menu dropdown to view both the RISING and TOP Queries.